jepsonrob/Generative-Drone-Soundscape/README.md

 An OS X audio-playback application triggered by keystrokes.

-	Application Requirements;
+	Application Requirements:
 		1gb RAM
 		100mb free space on Hard Drive

-Operating the Application
+#Operating the Application

 Upon opening the sampler, select a keyboard input via the drop down menu.
 The selections change from computer to computer, so it is worth attempting to try different options if there is a problem with the application.